vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/10_passing_functions.md

 * [`std::forward`](http://en.cppreference.com/w/cpp/utility/forward) is being used in an unusual context here, as `TArgs...` is not a deduced argument pack, **but it is required** to maintain the correct value categories *(here's a motivating [example on wandbox](http://melpon.org/wandbox/permlink/m44h9Y6Thml0V8Z0))*.

-* A [*trailing return type*](http://en.cppreference.com/w/cpp/language/function) is used for the lambda that initialized `_erased_fn`, as lambda implicitly deduce their return type by value.
+* A [*trailing return type*](http://en.cppreference.com/w/cpp/language/function) is used for the lambda that initialized `_erased_fn`, as lambdas implicitly deduce their return type by value.
 It is not guaranteed that `TReturn` is a value though!

     * An alternative is using a `-> decltype(auto)` return type, which keeps [*cv-qualifiers*](http://en.cppreference.com/w/cpp/language/cv) and references.